Scientists Have Detected a New Particle At the Large Hadron Collider At CERN

 CERN has 6 particle accelerators, of which the LHC is the biggest.

-A little bit more background (Score:4, Informative)
+A little bit more background (Score:5, Informative)

 Quarks come in three "generations".
 The first, lightest generation has down (mass 4.8 MeV) and up (mass 2.4 MeV).
 The second generation has strange (95 MeV, a heavier version of down) and charm (1275 MeV, a heavier version of up.)
 The third generation has bottom (4180 MeV, heaver version of down and strange) and top (172440 MeV, heaver version of up and charm.)